liu3zhenlab/bio_scripts/slurm/array.md

 ### cancel some array jobs
 ```
-# cancel array job 3-5 of the array jobid of 1234555
+# cancel array jobs 3-5 of the array jobid of 1234555
 scancel 1234555_[3-5]
 ```